elywin/Devpost/_posts/2021-10-28-RiskManagement.md

 - Operational: your operational and administrative procedures
 - Reputational: the character or goodwill of the business.
 - Others include health and safety, project, equipment, security, technology, stakeholder management and service delivery.

+**Identify the risk**<br>
+Because of rapid changes in information technology, no list of risks can be exhaustive.
+Some of the risks and problems an organisation or enterprise may face applies to the activities across the platform.